antsuabon/wordpress-maja/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 3.3.6 =
+* Fixed a js error that was preventing a form to submit

+= 3.3.5 =
+* jQuery updates regarding WordPress jQuery versions changes

 = 3.3.4 =
 * Refactored add-on page to unify add-ons and modules, also did some refactoring of folders
 * Integrated Customization Toolbox addon as Advanced Settings in main plugin